aodn/data-services/PARAMETERS_MAPPING/README.parameters-mapping.md

 # Parameters Mapping or how to add a metadata header for CSV files

-1. check that the parameters to add are listed in [data-services](https://github.com/aodn/data-services/tree/master/PARAMETERS_MAPPING)
+1. Check that the parameters to add are listed in [data-services](https://github.com/aodn/data-services/tree/master/PARAMETERS_MAPPING)
     * ```parameters.csv``` list of available parameters and their ids
     * ```qc_flags.csv```
     * ```qc_scheme.csv```